 But losing energy is only one of the problems caused by dysfunctional mitochondria.
 This damage also increases the risk of several diseases.
 So, don’t take pesticide-use lightly.

 It’s also worth noting that it’s not just the pesticides that damage mitochondria.
-As Dr. Jay discusses in this short video, research shows that many inactive ingredients in pesticide products are more harmful to people than the pesticides themselves.
+Research shows that many inactive ingredients in pesticide products are more harmful to people than the pesticides themselves.
 (99)

 Why protecting your mitochondria is important